aaronsethroberson/deploy-active-directory/README.md

 <br/>
 <br/>

-Lastly we will create another OU titled "_CLIENTS" with same steps we used before with "_EMPLOYEES" and "_ADMINS".
-Drag and drop "CLIENT-1" from "Computers " into the "_CLIENTS" folder.
+Finally, we'll create another OU named "_CLIENTS," following the same steps used for "_EMPLOYEES" and "_ADMINS."
+Then, drag and drop "CLIENT-1" from "Computers" into the "_CLIENTS" folder.
 <br/>

 ![Image](https://github.com/user-attachments/assets/f6227402-63f9-487a-8495-e696ec454ab9)